Homemaking: The Challenge for Women

 Since the 1960’s our American society has told women to go off to college, be independent, figure out what inspires you, chase your dreams, get a great job, and acquire all the wonderful things you can dream of.

 We were told to establish ourselves in any way that we will be fulfilled.
 Make sure you get plenty of “me time,” go out with your friends, have lots of great hobbies.

-So I went off to business school and lived an independent life full of friends, a little studying, and lots of good times.
-It was always in the back of my head that I wanted to be a stay at home mom someday, and I thought I’d love every minute of it.
+So I went off to business school and lived an independent life full of friends.
+I did a little studying and had lots of good times.
+It was always in the back of my head that I wanted to be a stay at home mom someday.
+I thought I’d love every minute of it.

-What could be better than spending the days with your kids, teaching them, guiding them, and taking care of your home and husband?
+What could be better than spending days with my kids?
+I wanted to teach them, guide them, and take care of my home and husband.

 Then I graduated, started working, and got married while still keeping this lifestyle of independent living.

-Even though married life changed many things in my life, it still allowed me to make my own choices with my free time, spend time with friends, workout whenever I wanted to, stop by a store easily, or go away for a weekend.
+Even though married life changed many things in my life, it still allowed me to make my own choices with my free time.
+I spent time with friends, worked out whenever I wanted to, could stop by a store easily, or go away for a weekend.

 There’s nothing that can prepare you for the next phase of life besides diving right in…babies!